dchacke/berlin-lang/README.md

 ### Miscellaneous

-There are no commas or semicolons.
-Commas are treated as whitespace.
+There are no commas or semicolons--at least not how they're used in JS.
+Commas are treated as whitespace and discouraged.
 Semicolons are used for comments.

 Berlin borrows a feature from Ruby that allows you to use underscores as thousands separator: `1_000_000`.
 These underscores are optional, can be placed anywhere inside a number, and won't alter the number's value in any way.